kusumotolab/NIL/README.md

 # NIL
-Clone Detector Using N-gram, Inverted index, and LCS
+NIL is a clone detector using N-gram, Inverted index, and LCS.